- Name of service - Planning Development Management and Enforcement

 Retention of data

 Data will be retained as part of the background information on which planning decisions are made or as part of the site history in respect of planning enforcement.
+In respect of Body Worn Cameras non-evidential footage will be auto-deleted after 31 days.
+Where evidential footage is required, retention may be up to a period of 11 years.

 Some minerals planning applications can take years to determine, years to discharge any conditions and then years to extract.
 We keep residents who have made representations informed of progress and given them other opportunities to make representations if more information is submitted.